Have a question? We have the answer.

 Of course you can.
 Use our online application, and start filling in your details.

-The only difference you’ll find (as a self-employed person compared to a PAYG customer), is that we won’t be able to instantly validate your financial statements by linking your bank accounts.
+If you’re applying for a Tic:Toc home loan, the only difference you’ll find (as a self-employed person compared to a PAYG customer), is that we won’t be able to instantly validate your financial statements by linking your bank accounts.
 Instead, you can upload your statements, and our human credit assessors will take a look them to assess your application.
 They’re not as fast as our robot (no one in the world is, so they don’t take it personally), but they can still get you an answer within one business day.